Scroll down or click on links below for details:

-East Central Regional Rail Trail - 7.5 miles of this planned 50 mile trail are completed.
-Starting in Enterprise on Providence Blvd. and running east almost to SR415 in Osteen, and along DeBary Avenue to Dirksen Drive to connect to the Spring-to-Spring Trail. ultimately the trail is planned to extend to Edgewater and Titusville.
-Currently, one trailhead at Green Springs Park.
+East Central Regional Rail Trail - 5.7 miles of this planned 50 mile trail are completed.
+Starting in Enterprise on Providence Blvd. and running east almost to SR415 in Osteen, and along DeBary Avenue to Dirksen Drive to connect to the Spring-to-Spring Trail.
+Ultimately the trail is planned to extend to Edgewater and Titusville and will be part of the Coast-to-Coast Connector.
+Currently, one trailhead at Green Springs Park, a second is under construction (2015) at SR415; the bridge over SR415 is a plus.
 See full description here.

 Little Econ Greenway - Popular with bikers, runners, and skaters, this suburban trail runs along the Little Econlockhatchee River.
 Though centrally located, the trail offers an outdoors experience with river views, scenic bridges and wildlife viewing - osprey, ibis, and red-tailed hawks, plus turtles and alligators can all be sighted here.
 Access to canoe/kayak trails, picnicking, playgrounds, butterfly garden.
 See full description here.